M66B/FairEmail/docs/FAQ-fr-rCA.md

 If you are comparing the battery usage of FairEmail with another email client, please make sure the other email client is setup similarly.
 For example comparing always sync (push messages) and (infrequent) periodic checking for new messages is not a fair comparison.

 Reconnecting to an email server will use extra battery power, so an unstable internet connection will result in extra battery usage.
-De plus, certains serveurs de messagerie terminent prématurément les connexions inactives, tandis que [la norme](https://tools.ietf.org/html/rfc2177) indique qu'une connexion inactive doit rester ouverte pendant 29 minutes.
-Dans ces cas, vous pouvez synchroniser périodiquement, par exemple chaque heure au lieu de en continu.
+Also, some email servers prematurely terminate idle connections, while [the standard](https://tools.ietf.org/html/rfc2177) says that an idle connection should be kept open for 29 minutes.
+In these cases you might want to synchronize periodically, for example each hour, instead of continuously.
 Note that polling frequently (more than every 30-60 minutes) will likely use more battery power than synchronizing always because connecting to the server and comparing the local and remote messages are expensive operations.

 [On some devices](https://dontkillmyapp.com/) it is necessary to *disable* battery optimizations (setup step 4) to keep connections to email servers open.
 In fact, leaving battery optimizations enabled can result in extra battery usage for all devices, even though this sounds contradictory!